lonelyplanet/flamsteed/README.md

-# flamsteed

-flamsteed is a simple event-logging pipeline.
-Use it for RUM (real-user monitoring) and click-tracking.

-There are 3 components:

-* flamsteed.js: client-side event logger
-* TODO: flamsteed.conf: nginx conf for a flamsteed.js endpoint.
-It supplements each incoming event with additional info, and writes to a queue
-* TODO: flamsteed.rb: ruby daemon to work off the queue of events (based on Sidekiq)

-Requirements:

-* Redis
-* nginx compiled with the redis module[?]

-## flamsteed.js
+# flamsteed.js

-flamsteed is a tiny, speedy, and modular client-side event logger.
+flamsteed.js is a tiny, speedy, and modular client-side event logger.
+RUM is built-in.

 ### Usage